Our Simple DIY Pallet Pool Storage is the perfect way to organize all your pool toys and accessories!

 Get all your pool gear organized, and add a pop of color to your backyard with this Simple DIY Pallet Pool Storage! #tutorial #summer

-This year Mr Juggling Act and I decided to purchase an above ground pool for our backyard.
+This year Mr Juggling Act and I decided to purchase an How to Tell if a Wood Pallet is Safe for Reuse for our backyard.
 I’m so glad we did because the kids have been having a blast, and it’s not too bad for Mom and Dad either!
 For the last few years, we have spent nearly every weekend in Maine enjoying Brandy Pond and Long Lake on my parents boat.
 While we still love doing that, it’s nice to have a place right in our backyard to cool off and enjoy summer.
 Plus, it makes for a pretty cool summertime ‘office’ space!

 Simple DIY Pallet Pool Storage